Studiegids

 Research Project 2 - Oral presentation 2

-Systems Biomedicine and Pharmacology is a specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
+Systems Biomedicine and Pharmacology is a research specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
 Systems Biomedicine and Pharmacology offers a unique combination of cutting-edge experimental training in the field of metabolomics and translational systems biology with quantitative pharmacological modelling.
 This is used to better understand and predict drug-induced modulation of systemic disease networks.
-Research Project 1 will be conducted at the division Systems Pharmacology and Pharmacy, at the Metabolomics and Analysis Centre of the LACDR or at the CHDR, on one of the research themes described below.
+Research Project 1 will be conducted at the division Systems Pharmacology and Pharmacy or at the Metabolomics and Analysis Centre of the LACDR, or at the CHDR, on one of the research themes described below.

 The division works with theoretical frameworks that, through extrapolation and prediction, can be used for drug development and individualized therapies.
 Therefore we work with an advanced understanding of factors that govern the fate of the drug in the body (pharmacokinetics) in relation to drug effects (pharmacodynamics).
 Improvements of the quality of the theoretical frameworks are achieved by inclusion of multiple quantitative and objective measures as a composite biomarker for disease condition and treatment effects.